jmbarne3/jimbarnesdev/_posts/2023-06-12-private-composer-github.md

   packages.json
 ```

 It will include an index page and a directory named `include/` that will have the JSON files that describe each of your packages.
 Since we currently don't have any packages, only the `all$<hash>.json` file is currently in this directory.
-Let's go ahead and finish setting up by committing our code to a repository (this assumes you've already setup the GitHub repository).
+Let's go ahead and finish setting up by committing our code to a repository (this assumes you've already set up the GitHub repository).

 ```bash
 $ git add --all